AntoniFont/MyOwnLifeDashboard/README.md

 # My own life dashboard
 Throughout my life i've had a lot of systems and methodologies for keeping my habits, routines and thoughts well kept and organized.
 This project is an attempt at making a unified app that includes all of the subsystems that I use for self-organization in one place.
+This way i can add all of the features that I want.

 As Lord Kelvin once said:
  > If you cannot measure it, you cannot improve it.